Peter Engbrecht: Second World War

 His actions lead to Engbrecht becoming a household name in Canada and celebrated hero from southwest Manitoba.
 Journalists referred to Engbrecht as "Canada's top air gunner".
-A parade was held in his honour Parliament Hill and he laid a wreath at the national war cenotaph.
+A parade was held in his honour at Parliament Hill and he laid a wreath at the national war cenotaph.
 As a result of his coming from a pacifist and mistakenly thought to be of a German (rather than Dutch) family, his conflicting circumstances were noted by the Toronto Star which stated that "The paradoxical Peter Engbrecht is, all at once, a member of a religious sect which forbids participation in wars, of pure German descent, a member of the RCAF."
 Despite being celebrated nationally and by the king himself, his own family and community were somewhat conflicted by his participation in the war and he was not warmly received.

 Later life and career

 Following the war Engbrecht returned to Canada, though like many World War II veterans he did not find a smooth return to civilian life.
 Three years later in 1948 he returned to military service as radar technician with the military as a part of NORAD.
-Engbrecht served a total 28.5 years with the Royal Canadian Air Force and as a Master Corporal he was honoured by the RCAF Association with a Fly-Past Salute on Parliament Hill on September 28, 1972, the first person of his rank to ever take the salute.
-At the time of his retirement in 1973 he was the longest serving NORAD serviceman.
+Engbrecht served a total 28.5 years with the Royal Canadian Air Force and as a master corporal he was honoured by the RCAF Association with a Fly-Past Salute on Parliament Hill on September 28, 1972, the first person of his rank to ever take the salute.
+At the time of his retirement in 1973 he was the longest-serving NORAD serviceman.
 He then moved to Beausejour, Manitoba working at the local newspaper the Beausejour Beaver.
 An award was named in his honour and given annual to the "Airperson of the Year" in Canada, though the award was renamed in 1993 to the Roy Slemon award.
-His wife passed away in 1978 and he remarried and moved to Altona, Manitoba before passing away in 1991.
+His wife died in 1978 and he remarried and moved to Altona, Manitoba, before dying in 1991.
 He was buried in a cemetery in Boissevain, Manitoba, close to his Manitoba hometown of Whitewater, and his headstone was provided by the Royal Canadian Air Force.